EWG Hooks: Must-Have Best Bass Fishing Guide

 Rigging the Bait Crooked

-A crooked soft plastic spins unnaturally and can reduce your success.
+A crooked soft plastic spins unnaturally and can reduce strikes.
 Always rig the bait straight so it moves naturally in the water.

 Burying the Hook Too Deep

-If the hook point is buried too deeply in the plastic, it may not penetrate well on the strike.
-The point should be covered just enough to remain weedless without blocking the set.
+If the point is buried too deeply in the plastic, it may not penetrate cleanly on the strike.
+The point should be covered just enough to remain weedless without blocking the hookset.

 Ignoring Hook Sharpness

 Sharpness matters.
 A strong hook that is dull will not outperform a smaller sharp hook.
-Check points often, especially after several fish or after contact with rocks and wood.
+Check points often, especially after contact with rocks, wood, or several landed fish.

 Using the Wrong Rod or Line